Ur Jaddou

-Ur Mendoza Jaddou (born 1974) is an American attorney who is the current director of United States Citizenship and Immigration Services in the Department of Homeland Security.
+Ur Mendoza Jaddou (born 1974) is an American attorney who served as the director of United States Citizenship and Immigration Services in the Department of Homeland Security from 2021 to 2025.

 Early life and education

 Jaddou was born and raised in Chula Vista, California.
-Her mother is from Mexico and her father is from Iraq, of Chaldean heritage.
+Her mother is from Mexico and her father is from Iraq, of Assyrian descent.
 Jaddou earned a Bachelor of Arts and Master of Arts in philosophy from Stanford University and a Juris Doctor from the UCLA School of Law.

 Career

 From 2002 to 2007, Jaddou was senior counsel to Congresswoman Zoe Lofgren.
 From 2007 to 2011, she was majority chief counsel to the United States House Judiciary Subcommittee on Immigration and Citizenship.
 From 2012 to 2014, she was deputy assistant secretary of the Bureau of Legislative Affairs for regional, global, and functional affairs.
 Jaddou then joined the United States Department of Homeland Security, serving as chief counsel for Citizenship and Immigration Services.
 Since 2017, Jaddou has also been an adjunct law professor at the Washington College of Law.
-Since 2018, Jaddou has been the director of DHS Watch, a watchdog group operated by America's Voice.
+From 2018 to 2021, Jaddou was the director of DHS Watch, a watchdog group operated by America's Voice.

 Nomination as director of USCIS

 On April 12, 2021, President Joe Biden announced his intent to nominate Jaddou to be the director of the United States Citizenship and Immigration Services.
 On April 15, 2021, her nomination was sent to the Senate.
-The Senate confirmed her, by a vote of 47 to 34, on July 30, 2021.
+The Senate confirmed her on July 30, 2021 by a 47–34 vote.